elematic/heximal/packages/templates/README.md

 </npm-packages>
 ```

-When Stampino processes a template, it creates a lit-html template function.
+When Heximal Templates processes a template, it creates a lit-html template function.

 To render this template:
 ```html